Wednesday, June 30, 2021

 Could Sonic X-Treme Have Saved the Sega Saturn?

 To put it bluntly, no. Sure, a proper Sonic game would have sold a few more Sega Saturn units which in turn would have caused a few other titles to get extra sales no doubt about that, but it would not have been enough.
-We can debate all day on how good the game might have been, but the evidence comes from the next Sega system, the Dreamcast.
+We can debate all day on how good the game might have been, but the evidence comes from the previous and next Sega systems, the Dreamcast and Sega CD.
 Sonic Adventure was a popular launch title for the Dreamcast and Sonic Adventure 2 came out some time later.
-A lot of people say those games aged bad, but that doesn't matter because they were popular and beloved at their time and sold well, but the Dreamcast still failed.
+A lot of people say those games aged bad, but that doesn't matter because they were popular and beloved at their time and sold well, but the Dreamcast still failed because it could never have competed with the PS2's massive success.

 The Sega Saturn is one of the most fascinating systems for me because of its bazar history and weird crazy game library.
 But, outside of Japan it failed and there were a lot more factors to that than simply lacking a Sonic game.
-Take it as you will, but this is just my opinion.
+The launch was rushed and caused many retail stores to refuse to sell Sega Products, the system was difficult to develop for which led several 3rd party developers to favor Sony, the President of Sega America made bad decisions like deciding that JRPGs would not work in the states, and it was more expensive than either PS1 or N64 Take it as you will, but this is just my opinion.
 Please let me know yours.
 That is it for this article, happy 30th birthday Sonic, thank you for the memories and I will be a supporter for the rest of my time.

 No comments: